motoleon/ESP32C3-SPECTROMETER/README.md

 # ESP32C3-SPECTROMETER
 IN PROCESS...
 With a simple ESP32 C3, its tiny 0.42-inch OLED screen (it's super mini), and an IMMP441 microphone (or a Chinese copy), I built a spectrograph (frequency spectrum analyzer) with n bands from 20 Hz to 20 kHz.
 It seems incredible that this C3 can calculate FFTs at 44 kHz... but it can, and in real time.
-All of this is done using ESP Home.
+It's not emulated, it's not an approximation; the bands you configure are the bands it actually responds to in terms of frequency.
+It truly analyzes the spectrum.
+All of this is done using ESP Home and Home Assistant, and a library I had to develop in C++ to make it as powerful as possible.